lemonds-emu/lemonds/README.md

 - MMJR is based off Uzuy.
 It may give better performance.
 - Edge is based off yuzu.
 It may give better performance on lowend devices.
 ----
 If a pop up like the one below pops up click show more and install anyway or install without analyzing.
+You can also click scan app, no threats will be shown.
 - **THIS IS BECAUSE OF THE PACKAGE NAME CHANGE!**
 ![1000069875](https://github.com/user-attachments/assets/844a7338-28ee-44a1-a5fb-3731e6815878)